distributed-lab/simplicity-bn254/README.md

 ## Usage

 All tests are surrounded by `#ifdef TESTING ... #endif` block which enables easy test functions management.
-Any test function names begin with `test_` prefix, which enables the usage of `simply test` CLI.
+Any test function name begin with `test_` prefix, which enables the usage of `simply test` CLI.

 We also use `mcpp` to handle imports by using `#include "FILE_NAME"` directives.
 Also, each file content is surrounded with `#ifndef FILE_NAME #define FILE_NAME .. #endif`, which allows us to manage dobule imports easily.